Get

 This isn’t to say that your Mal will suffer from all or any of these problems, of course.
 Still, it’s good to be familiar with the potential health issues.

-The Mal is an excellent dog for someone looking for a guard or watchdog or just a loving companion.
+The Mal is an excellent dog for someone looking for an active guard dog, watchdog, or just a loving companion.
 That said, they need someone active and willing to take them out for extensive exercise every day.
 They would do best in a home with a fenced yard.

 A Mal also needs an experienced dog owner who knows how to train and handle large, energetic, and strong dogs.
 They can be aloof with strangers and would be best in a home without other pets.
-They should be fine with young children, but it is safest if they are raised with them.
+They should be fine with children, based on their upbringing, though they should be supervised at all times, and it may be more appropriate if they are raised without young children and appropriately socialized as a puppy.

 German Shepherd Overview